Sulphur Baths Tbilisi

-While in Tbilisi, Georgia, we had an opportunity to visit the city’s famed sulphur baths.
-Not that popular in Europe, but as you go further south-east, say towards Bulgaria, Turkey and then to the Caucasus, the idea of hot communal baths gradually becomes more common.
+While in Tbilisi, Georgia, we had an opportunity to visit the famed sulphur baths Tbilisi.
+Whilst not that popular in Europe, but as you go further south-east, say towards Bulgaria, Turkey and then to the Caucasus, the idea of hot communal baths gradually becomes more common.

 Right in the city centre, we could see this beautiful building, adorned with its blue-tile mosaic façade and its beehive-looking domes sticking above the ground.
 We didn’t really know what to expect, but I guess, you must try these things in life to find out.
 So in we went.